alejandro-davila/Project1_Team6_Austin_Analysis/README_Proposal.md

 <h1 align="center">1.
 Introduction</h1>

 The American Growth Project has reported that Austin was the second fastest growing city in the US in 2022.
 This unprecedented growth can have far-reaching effects on the city and its surrounding areas.
 In this project, we aim to analyze the changes that have occurred in Travis County, where Austin is located, and the neighboring counties.
-By examining key indicators such as population, median income, unemployment levels, crime rates, school rankings, higher education levels, and racial demographics, we seek to understand the implications of this growth and make predictions for potential future developments if this growth trend continues.
+By examining key indicators such as population, median income, unemployment levels, crime rates, school rankings, and racial demographics, we seek to understand the implications of this growth and make predictions for potential future developments if this growth trend continues.

 <h1 align="center">2.
 Objectives</h1>